Skip to main content

 =MIN(F1:F20)

-Returns the smallest value in a range, ignoring text and logical values.
+Returns the smallest value in a range, ignoring text and logical values found in cells.

 SUMIF